2023 Best Value Economics Master's Degree Schools in the Great Lakes Region

 Top 10 Best Economics Master's Degree Schools

-Read full report on Economics at Youngstown State University
+Full Economics at Youngstown State University Report

 You’ll join some of the best and brightest minds around you if you attend Illinois State University.
 The school came in at #2 on this year’s Best Value Economics Master’s Degree Schools in the Great Lakes Region list.
-Illinois State is a fairly large public school located in the midsize suburb of Normal.
+Illinois State is a fairly large public school located in the suburb of Normal.

 Illinois State graduate students pay an average of $11,773 in tuition and fees each year.

-Out-of-state tuition fees for graduate students at NIU are $11,390 per year.
+The average tuition and fees for an out-of-state graduate students at NIU are $11,390 a year.

 On top of its placing in our value ranking, Marquette also did well on our Best Economics Master’s Degree Schools in the Great Lakes Region list.
 It’s in the top 10% of all schools reviewed in this analysis.

-Out-of-state tuition fees for graduate students at UW - Madison are $25,501 per year.
+The average tuition and fees for an out-of-state graduate students at UW - Madison are $25,501 a year.

-Read full report on Economics at University of Wisconsin - Madison
+Read full report on Economics at Central Michigan University

 Full Economics at Bowling Green State University - Main Campus Report

-Best Economics Colleges by State
+Request InformationBest Economics Colleges by State

-State | Degrees Awarded |
+| State | Degrees Awarded |

-Michigan | 1,496 |
+| Michigan | 1,496 |

-Ohio | 1,136 |
+| Ohio | 1,136 |

-Illinois | 2,155 |
+| Illinois | 2,155 |

-Indiana | 889 |
+| Indiana | 889 |

-Wisconsin | 1,225 |
+| Wisconsin | 1,225 |

 More Economics Rankings in the Great Lakes Region